We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

 What is an LRBA?

-To explain, trustees of SMSFs are actually prohibited from borrowing under the Superannuation Industry (Supervision) Act 1993 (SIS Act) with the only exception being under an LRBA.
+Trustees of SMSFs are actually prohibited from borrowing under the Superannuation Industry (Supervision) Act 1993 (SIS Act) with the only exception being under an LRBA.

-To do this, a separate trust entity called a Bare Trust (essentially an empty trust) is set up to legally own the property on behalf of the SMSF.
+So to do this, a separate trust entity called a Bare Trust (essentially an empty trust) is set up to legally own the property on behalf of the SMSF.

 This is known as the “single acquirable asset” in tax terms but keep in the mind that it can actually apply to multiple titles of land such as multiple units on one title, a stratum title where the unit and car park cannot be sold separately or a factory, warehouse or workshop built across two titles.